+Call for Grant Application (CGA)
-Preference will be given to proposals that emphasize LOs that describe and are aligned with the intended skills, strategies, and behaviors that address the Root Cause(s) (i.e., the competencies that are needed to improve patient care)

-G. Content Topics, Instructional Methods/Tactics/Resources: Provide an outline of the content that you will include and describe and explain the activity type(s), format(s), learning experiences, instructional tactics, resources and/or materials that you are proposing for effective learner achievement of each Learning Objective.

-Preference will be given to approaches that:

-- Are based in the science of learning and research on physician learning (See examples of references below).
-Provide references to support that these types of interventions have been proven to enhance learning. - Use evidence-based educational formats/modalities/techniques that have been demonstrated to lead to high completion rates, build skills that result in real-world practice improvements (e.g., high-levels of learner involvement, interactivity, demonstrations, practice & feedback, reflection, high relevance to practice, case-based, simulations, inclusion of practical resources/methods to help reinforce and apply learnings in practice, etc).
-See references helow - Include examples of outcomes achieved for activities with similar instructional approach and LOs. - H. Outcomes Plan: The proposal must use definitions outlined in the Outcomes Standardization Project (OSP) Glossary.
-The Outcomes Plan for capturing metrics on the following items should be clearly stated in the proposal: At a minimum, Expected # of Learners, and Expected # of Completers.

-Describe the specific outcomes design, methods and measures that will be used to determine the extent to which learners have achieved each of the Learning Objectives - i.e., the intended outcomes.

-A generic description of an outcomes model (e.g., Moore's Model, Kirkpatrick, etc.) is not sufficient.

-- Provide the number and types of measures/questions/survey items/chart reviews, etc. that will be used to assess achievement of each Learning Objective - Estimate the number of completers who will provide data/participate in each component of the Outcomes Plan - Estimate the degree of improvement you expect for each Learning Objective. - Provide the qualifications of those involved in the design and analysis of the outcomes.

-Preference will be given to proposals that:

-- Incorporate objective measures of competence, performance, and/or patient outcomes - Measure long-term retention and application of new skills, etc. in practice - Use validated measures that have been demonstrated to be reliable - Provide statistical analyses (p values, effect sizes, and item statistics (e.g., discrimination index, difficulty for any Multiple Choice Questions) - (MCQs are not required, but if used should be psychometrically sound) - I. Content Accuracy: Lilly and Fujirebio are committed to the highest standards for ensuring patient safety.
+Preference will be given to proposals that emphasize LOs that describe and are aligned with the intended skills, strategies, and behaviors that address the Root Cause(s) (i.e., the competencies that are needed to improve patient care) G. Content Topics, Instructional Methods/Tactics/Resources: Provide an outline of the content that you will include and describe and explain the activity type(s), format(s), learning experiences, instructional tactics, resources and/or materials that you are proposing for effective learner achievement of each Learning Objective.
+Preference will be given to approaches that: Are based in the science of learning and research on physician learning (See examples of references below).
+Provide references to support that these types of interventions have been Use evidence-based educational formats/modalities/techniques that have been demonstrated to lead to high completion rates, build skills that result in real-world practice improvements (e.g., high-levels of learner involvement, interactivity, demonstrations, practice & feedback, reflection, high relevance to practice, case-based, simulations, inclusion of practical resources/methods to help reinforce and apply learnings in practice, etc).
+See references Include examples of outcomes achieved for activities with similar instructional approach and LOs.
+H. Outcomes Plan: The proposal must use definitions outlined in the Outcomes Standardization Project (OSP) Glossary .
+The Outcomes Plan for capturing metrics on the following items should be clearly stated in the proposal: At a minimum, Expected # of Learners and Expected # of Completers Describe the specific outcomes design, methods and measures that will be used to determine the extent to which learners have achieved each of the Learning Objectives - i.e., the intended outcomes.
+A generic description of an outcomes model (e.g., Moore's Model, Kirkpatrick, etc.) is not Provide the number and types of measures/questions/survey items/chart reviews, etc. that will be used to assess achievement of each Learning Objective Estimate the number of completers who will provide data/participate in each component of the Outcomes Plan Estimate the degree of improvement you expect for each Learning Objective.
+Provide the qualifications of those involved in the design and analysis of the outcomes.
+Preference will be given to proposals that: Incorporate objective measures of competence, performance, and/or patient outcomes Measure long-term retention and application of new skills, etc. in practice Ose validated measures that have been demonstrated to be reliable Provide statistical analyses (p values, effect sizes, and item statistics (e.g., discrimination index, difficulty for any Multiple Choice Questions) - (MCQs are not required, but if used should be psychometrically sound) I. Content Accuracy: Lilly is committed to the highest standards for ensuring patient safety.
 Describe methods to ensure complete, accurate, evidence-based review of key safety data for any therapeutic entities discussed in the activity.
 Explain how content will be updated, if necessary, throughout the program period to ensure accuracy will be ensured.
+J. Faculty Recruitment and Development: Provide information on the expected qualifications of contributors and describe the methods used to ensure recruitment of course directors and faculty who meet the qualifications.
+Explain any methods that will be used to ensure that faculty are fully trained in the program expectations and any skills that may be needed to ensure effective delivery of intended education.

+Call for Grant Application (CGA)